 To summarize, amalgam has been used for over 180 years without any major problems.
 The only absolute contraindication for an amalgam filling would be a mercury allergy.

-6 – Composite fillings may leak out Bisphenol-A. Bisphenol-A is a chemical that can be toxic in large enough doses.
-Discussion of this issue is outside the scope of this article, but I will refer you to a page on the Bisphenol-A website and a news article about bisphenol-A. I will say that based on current evidence, the amount of bisphenol-A released from a filling is unlikely to cause any harm.
+6. Composite fillings may leak out Bisphenol-A. Bisphenol-A is a chemical that can be toxic in large enough doses.
+Discussion of this issue is outside the scope of this article, but I will say that based on current evidence, the amount of bisphenol-A released from a filling is unlikely to cause any harm.

 The Steps Involved in Getting a Dental Filling